 He rolled his eyes to the window behind his head.
 His iris caught a bit of what was left of the afternoon light.
 It revealed his dark eyes to be an uncanny lapis blue.
-They were his most striking feature.
-In combination with his strong jawline, it made him good looking.
-His low angled ears and long flaxen hair that has little warmth in it, made him different from the Fen elves around him.
+Though did little to brighten his hair.
+It lacked the warmth that so many Fen elves had in their hair shades.
+It come off as dull.

 He decided he had enough of reading and laid the book open over his face.
 Before he got settled in his nap, Brother Hickory strolled inside his workroom.
 He never wore a robe so there was no flapping of fabric as he walked past.
 His heavy steps on the floor boards was all Soletus heard.
 The aged priest stopped in mid-stride to take in the slumped young monk in his arm chair.
 His long legs dangled over an armrest, while his head rested on the other.